Kenya–United Arab Emirates relations

 Kenya–United Arab Emirates relations are the bilateral relations between Kenya and the United Arab Emirates.

 Historical relations

-Relations between Kenya and the UAE date back to the pre-independence era, with trade links established through the Indian Ocean.
-After Kenya gained independence in 1963, formal diplomatic relations were established, deepening economic and political cooperation.
+Relations between Kenya and the UAE have historical roots in the centuries old Indian Ocean trade networks that connected the Eastern Africa coast with the Arab peninsula.
+After Kenya gained independence in 1963, and the UAE establishment in 1971 formal diplomatic relations were established, deepening economic and political cooperation.

 Political relations

 In 2011, President Mwai Kibaki made a state visit to the UAE and held talks with the President of the UAE and Ruler of Abu Dhabi, Khalifa bin Zayed Al Nahyan Prime Minister and Ruler of Dubai, Mohammed bin Rashid Al Maktoum he also met the Crown Prince of UAE Mohammed bin Zayed Al Nahyan.

 In 2014, President Uhuru Kenyatta made a state visit to the UAE, he held talks with Prime Minister and Ruler of Dubai, Mohammed bin Rashid Al Maktoum.
 They held talks about counter terrorism and youth radicalisation.
 They also witnessed the signing of a trade agreement.
 The Promotion and Protection of Investments will see more FDI from the UAE and will ease Kenyan companies wanting to do business in the UAE.

 The Kenyan President also met the Interior Minister and Deputy Prime Minister of UAE, His Highness Sheikh Saif Bin Zayed.
 He also held talks with the UAE Minister of Foreign Affairs, Sheikh Abdalla Bin Zayed.

 Tensions emerged in 2025 regarding Kenya's perceived support for Sudan's Rapid Support Forces, a paramilitary group involved in Sudan's civil conflict.
 The UAE, suspected of backing the RSF, denies involvement, but Kenya's engagement with RSF leaders in Nairobi has led to criticism from Sudan and other international actors.